-- 58,475 shares of our common stock issuable upon the exercise of options granted under our 2011 Stock Incentive Plan at a weighted-average exercise price of \$18.51 per share; - 899,750 shares of our common stock issuable upon the exercise of common stock warrants outstanding at a weighted-average exercise price of \$26.86 per share. - Up to 34,871 shares of our common stock issuable upon the exercise of placement agent warrants exercisable at \$22.50 per share.
-These placement agent warrants will be issued only upon the exercise of the Series A Warrants, and are issuable ratably based upon the number of Warrants exercised. - · Warrants in this offering for pre-funded warrants, warrants and representative's warrants to purchase common stock.
+- 58,475 shares of our common stock issuable upon the exercise of options granted under our 2011 Stock Incentive Plan at a weighted-average exercise price of \$18.51 per share; - · 899,750 shares of our common stock issuable upon the exercise of common stock warrants outstanding at a weighted-average exercise price of \$26.86 per share. - Up to 34,871 shares of our common stock issuable upon the exercise of placement agent warrants exercisable at \$22.50 per share.
+These placement agent warrants will be issued only upon the exercise of the Series A Warrants, and are issuable ratably based upon the number of Warrants exercised. - · Warrants related to this offering, including warrants to be issued in this offering and representative's warrants to purchase commonstock.